mercurus/processing_p5js_tutorials/lesson0/README.md

 ![canvas coordinates](canvas_coordinates.jpg)

 With that in mind let's learn the function for drawing a line using Processing.
 It's pretty simple, all you need to do is call the function and tell it both end points in this
 order: `line(x1, y1, x2, y2);`.
-So back in the [p5 online editor](https://editor.p5js.org/) we can draw our own line on the canvas if we write some code and give it some coordinates
+So back in the [p5 online editor](https://editor.p5js.org/) we can draw our own line on the canvas if we update our function and give it some coordinates
 (don't forget to restart your sketch afterwards).

 ```javascript